Remember the first time you stepped inside your favorite restaurant? A restaurant that still holds fond memories.

-From the moment I entered the restaurant, I fell in love: cozy wooden booths, deep purple and red tapestries adorning the walls, the air seasoned with cumin, paprika and other warm spices.
+My first time there, I fell in love.
+Cozy wooden booths, walls covered with deep purple and red tapestries, the air seasoned with cumin, paprika, and other warm spices.
 My type of place.

 To the far right corner, there were two people wearing strange costumes (that can only be found at a circus, I’m sure) and spinning plates.
 I stopped and stared.
 Frozen.
 Maybe paprika had gotten into my eyes.
 My friend asked if I’d never seen plate spinners before.
 I hadn’t.
 Not in a restaurant, at least.